PioKozi/ShutTheBox/README.md

 > sudo apt-get install python3.7

 * PyQt5 installed. if it is not installed, follow these steps for Linux
 > sudo apt-get install python3-pip
 > pip3 install PyQt5

+To run, go to directory and run:
+> python GameMain.py

 # Rules
 * First you roll the dice